mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Same person:** But maybe as there is a karma that applies specifically to, say, Japanese culture, or to American culture, there’s one that applies to individuals, and that they depend on the whole.
 So that there can be a global karma, [...]

 **Katagiri:** Yes, that’s right.
 So, it’s very complicated.
 All things [are] interconnected.
-So [these are] very simple entities which you can see, practically, but the contents of the simple entity are very complicated, consisting of many situations.
+So [those are] very simple entities which you can see, practically, but the contents of the simple entities are very complicated, consisting of many situations.

 The global or cosmic state of existence is very complicated.
 [There is] the individual character of a nation, but also the common character of humans.
 Wherever you are, American, or Japanese, or European, [you] are human beings.
 If so, if you say *human beings*, human beings really have something stinky.
 And also peaceful being.
 So that is very common.
 You are American, which is different from others, but on the other hand, you are human, which is the same as I.

 So that’s why the total overall cosmic or global picture – whatever you say – consists of many, many things.
 But practically, we have to take care of that overall picture of global existence.

 That’s why we have to be careful.
 For instance, we are creating nuclear weapons, and all beings might be destroyed.
 Who created this?
 Particular races?
 No. That is human beings.
 That is really the global character of human beings. *[He laughs slightly.]*

 But, should we ignore the individual different characters?
 Where should we find the different characters?
-We should find different individual characters in that global character which all human beings possess.
+We should find different individual characters *in* that global character which all human beings possess.
 What is this [global character]?
 There is the example of creating nuclear weapons.
 Should we destroy individual character?
-No, we have to *develop* individual different characters in that global character of human beings. *How?* That’s why it’s difficult.
+No, we have to *develop* individual different characters *in* that global character of human beings.

+*How?* That’s why it’s difficult.
 But we shouldn’t ignore it.
 So we have to develop individual character and simultaneously the global character of human beings.
 Beyond any ideas of whether we can build up a peaceful world or not, let’s do it: be peaceful.

 That’s why Thich Nhat Hanh says, “Breathing in, I calm my body and mind.
 Breathing out, I smile with joy.”
 What is this practice?
 What does he mean?
 No discussion.
 But still, discussion there.
 But I think sooner or later we have to stop discussing, and then day-by-day we have to build up peace in the very complicated overall picture of global existence, so-called human being.
-This is our peace work, [religiously speaking.]
+This is our peace work, [religiously speaking].

 #### 2 - 41:05 end of recording